developedbymarc/Space-Apps-Challenges--Will-It-Rain-On-My-Parade/README.md

 * User Interface Development: We utilize Streamlit to create a frontend dashboard where users can input a target date and location alongside their desired weather conditions.
 * Probability Computation: We calculate the likelihood of the specified conditions for the given date and location using the Bayesian model and present the results in an easy-to-understand format.
 * Alternative Date Suggestions: If the probability is below a specified threshold, the application will analyze nearby dates and suggest alternatives that are closer to the desired weather criteria.
-* Multi-Day Event Support: We allow users to select date ranges for events and provide suggestions for these periods, enhancing functionality for more complex planning scenarios.
 * AI-powered comprehensive summary of the computed probabilities

 ## 🎯 Goals